sergiozygmunt/sergiozygmunt.com/demo/home.md

     href: /link/
   content: Support the callout with some short explanatory text.
 You don't need more than a couple of sentences.

-tagline: Projects, skills, & experience - it's all here
+tagline: Projects, skills, & experience - it's all here and here's some highlights
-intro: |
-  As I work on projects and grow professionally, I will try to highlight as much details and information I can here.

 graphics:
   - image:
       src: /assets/uswds/img/circle-124.png